+The authority these rules were promulgated under, the State Boiler Act, was repealed by the Skilled Trades Act, and so these rules are being rescinded.
 There are no federal, state, or local laws applicable to the same activity or subject matter.
-The authority these rules were promulgated under, the Building Officials and Inspectors Regulation Act, was repealed by the Skilled Trades Act, and so these rule are being rescinded.